-1. Use or possession of alcoholic beverages, tobacco, vaping products, marijuana, or illegal substances of any type.

-- 2. Being in a living area (i.e., dormitory room), dorm room, or other closed room alone with a member of the opposite sex without special permission from VGSA staff. - 3.
-Leaving the VGSA designated areas without special permission from VGSA staff. - 4.
+- 1. Use or possession of alcoholic beverages, tobacco, vaping products, marijuana/cannabis products, or illegal substances of any type. - 2.
+Being in a living area, dorm room, or other closed room alone with a member of the opposite sex without special permission from VGSA staff. - 3.
+Leaving the VGSA-designated areas without special permission from VGSA staff. - 4.
 Possessing or using a weapon of any kind. - 5.
-Committing any act of violence. - 6.
+Committing any act of violence towards oneself or others. - 6.
 Intentionally damaging or stealing the property of Virginia Tech, the VGSA, or another individual. - 7.
 Leaving the residence hall after curfew without permission from the VGSA. - 8.
-Exhibiting potentially harmful behavior to yourself or others. - 9.
-Bringing a vehicle to campus, riding in a vehicle while not accompanied by parent/quardian, or riding in a vehicle not approved by GSA staff/faculty. - 10.
-Disrespecting faculty, staff, presenters, other students, university employees or others on campus. - 11.
-Inappropriate social media use, including but not limited to bullying, harassment, impersonation, and intimidation.
+Exhibiting potentially harmful behavior to yourself or others, including animals or animal specimens. - 9.
+Bringing a vehicle to campus, riding in a vehicle while not accompanied by parent/guardian, or riding in a vehicle not approved by GSA staff/faculty. - 10.
+Disrespecting faculty, staff, presenters, other students, university employees, or others on campus.

+11. Inappropriate social media use, including but not limited to bullying, harassment, impersonation, and intimidation.